 - Residence hall rooms are designed to house students only.
-Individuals or outside agencies are prohibited from using rooms, the buildings or adjacent grounds for any commercial purpose, unless written permission has been granted from Residential Housing.
+Individuals or outside agencies are prohibited from using rooms, the buildings or adjacent grounds for any commercial purpose, unless written permission has been granted from Housing and Residence Life.
 This applies to the distribution of goods or services for which a student or outside solicitor receives compensation.

 - The use or possession of intoxicating beverages is governed by the laws of the State of Ohio and the rules and regulations of Ohio University.